-Source: CKGSB Case Center and Center for Economic Research Source: CKGSB Case Center and Center for Economic Research This month, the prognosis for labor costs improved somewhat, rising from 65.0 to 67.4.
-The overall costs index rose slightly from 68.5 to 68.8.
+Source: CKGSB Case Center and Center for Economic Research Source: CKGSB Case Center and Center for Economic Research This month, the prognosis for labor costs worsened, from 65.8 to 63.6.
+The overall costs index rose, from 65.2 to 66.2.
 These cost predictions show that most companies anticipate rising expenses in the next half year.
 Although high labor and overall costs increase pressure on companies' bottom lines, they do not necessarily mean a deterioration of business conditions in China over the next six months.
-It could instead mean the economy is heating up, and companies are feeling the push to spend as demand recovers.
+It could instead be telling us that the economy is heating up, and companies are feeling the push to spend as demand recovers.
 When unit costs of production or sales rise, this may mean demand has grown.
 Companies feel the impact of cost hikes, but improved sales mitigate this.
 For specific data, see Figures 6 and 7.
 Let's look at price prospects.
-The consumer price index fell this month, from 49.5 to 47.2 (Figure 8).
-The producer price index improved from 35.8 to 38.0 (Figure 9), showing price pressure among primary goods producers.
-Consumer price expectations have also fallen, and are now near 40, witness to continued shopping basket price pressure.
+The consumer price index fell back this month, from 45.9 to 44.6 (Figure 8).
+The producer price index fell again, from 37.3 to 35.3 (Figure 9), showing price pressure among primary goods producers.
+Production-side price expectations are hovering at an all-new low, a sign of the continued price pressure hitting China.
 Figure 8 Consumer Price Index